rackerlabs/design-system/_component_design/chips.md

 - **Height:** 40px
 - **Width:** 40px
-- Padding between a chip and surrounding elements is 8px
+- **8px** padding between a chip and surrounding elements

 If you are using a text identifier:

-- Use 20px font size
+- Use 20px font
 - Color the text **#ffffff**
 - Color the background **#9b9b9b**